 He worked in Germany twice.
 From 1988 to 1992 he attended graduate school in West Berlin and worked a a free-lancer, covering the fall of the Berlin Wall and German unification for Baltimore's The Sun, The St. Petersburg Times, The Toronto Star, and other newspapers.
 In 2001 he moved back to Berlin, working until 2009 as The Wall Street Journal's Germany bureau chief and senior writer.
 He headed coverage of European macro-economics, and wrote about social issues such as Islamist terrorism.

 He was twice nominated for the Pulitzer Prize and won in 2001 for his coverage of China.
 He also won two awards from the Overseas Press Club, and an award from the Society of Professional Journalists.
 In 2017, he won Stanford University's Shorenstein Journalism Award for his body of work covering Asia.

 In 2006-07 he spent a year as a Nieman fellow at Harvard, and later received research and writing grants from the Open Society Foundation, the Pulitzer Center on Crisis Reporting, and the Alicia Patterson Foundation.

 Johnson has published three books and contributed chapters to three others.
-His newest, out April 12, is The Souls of China: The Return of Religion After Mao.
-It describes China's religious revival and the country's search for values.
+His newest book, The Souls of China: The Return of Religion After Mao, describes China's religious revival and its implications for politics and society.

 His other books are on civil society and grassroots protest in China (Wild Grass, 2004) and Islamism and the Cold War in Europe (A Mosque in Munich, 2010).
-He has also contributed chapters to three other books: My First Trip to China (2011), Chinese Characters (2012), and the Oxford Illustrated History of Modern China (2016).
+He has also contributed chapters to: My First Trip to China (2011), Chinese Characters (2012), and the Oxford Illustrated History of Modern China (2016).